rayyuan90/rayyuan.github.io/_posts/2016-08-09-My learning schedule and memo(node.js React and react-native redux graphQl ParseServer).md

 ***

-relational database(mySql and postgreSQL) and non-relational database noSQL (mongoDB) realtional dabase save data in different table and connect with relation like prime-key ID. save id in one table and use the id to find detail. non-relational database save all the data in one document. when save in the two table save it twice.
+relational database(mySql and postgreSQL) and non-relational database noSQL (mongoDB) realtional dabase save data in different table and connect with relation like prime-key ID. save id in one table and use the id to find detail. non-relational database save all the data in one document. when save in the two table save it twice. you can use lookup to query.
+MongoDB $lookup is useful and powerful, but even this basic example requires a complex aggregate query